Why the theology doctorate and why ecclesiology is practical

 There are lots of other posts about Karl Barth and Ecclesiology under those categories on the blog and in lots of tweets saved on the blog at the Twitter category.

-4 replies on “Why the theology doctorate and why ecclesiology is practical”
+4 responses to “Why the theology doctorate and why ecclesiology is practical”

 Andy, thanks for taking the time to write this.
 I have pastored for the last 4 years, all the while feeling like I wanted to pursue doctoral studies but had a sense of guilt–namely, that I wouldn’t be “doing” ministry.
 But as you suggest, I’m looking at my own long-term impact, and I am finally at a place where I’m confident in my pursuit for the sake of the kingdom.